terminalfool/App-DDNS-Namecheap/README.md

 ###App-DDNS-Namecheap

-This is a utility for updating a dynamic domain administered by Namecheap.
+Utility for updating a Namecheap registered domain.

-See [App::DDNS::Namecheap](http://search.cpan.org/~dwatson/App::DDNS::Namecheap/) on the CPAN for details.
+This has not yet been released to the CPAN.

 ***